Sazidsaif4/Todos/README.md

 # Todos
-This is Todo list project and made of with the help of HTML,CSS and JavaScript.
+This is Todo list project and made with the help of HTML,CSS and JavaScript.